GLOBAL MARKETS-Stocks slide as jobs data makes Fed move unclear

 NEW YORK, Sept 4 Global equity markets tumbled

-and the dollar was mixed on Friday after a U.S. jobs report for
+and the dollar traded mixed on Friday after a U.S. jobs report

 Whether the Fed boosts rates in September or holds off for